Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): Scattered light detection of a possible disk wind in RY Tau: Observations data reduction

 \subsection{SPHERE/IRDIS}

 RY\,Tau was observed with SPHERE/IRDIS in dual-beam polarimetric imaging (DPI; \citealt{deBoer2020,vanHolstein2020}) on 17 December 2019.
-The observations were carried out in the H-band with a coronagraphic mask of radius 92.5\,mas (\citealt{Carbillet2011,Guerri2011}), centred on the photo-centre of the primary star.
-The observations consisted of 17 polarimetric cycles, each containing four exposures taken at half-wave plate switch angles $0^\circ$, $45^\circ$, $22.5^\circ$, and $67.5^\circ$.
+The observations were carried out in the H band with a coronagraphic mask of radius 92.5\,mas (\citealt{Carbillet2011,Guerri2011}), centred on the photo-centre of the primary star.
+The observations consisted of 17 polarimetric cycles, each containing four exposures taken at half-wave-plate switch angles $0^\circ$, $45^\circ$, $22.5^\circ$, and $67.5^\circ$.
 The individual frame exposure time was set to 32\,s, resulting in a total integration time of 36.3\,min.
-The average seeing during the observations was 0.88\arcsec{} and the coherence time of the atmosphere was 5.8\,ms.\\ The data were reduced using the publicly available \texttt{IRDAP} (IRDIS Data reduction for Accurate Polarimetry) pipeline (\citealt{vanHolstein2020}).
+The average seeing during the observations was 0.88\arcsec{} and the coherence time of the atmosphere was 5.8\,ms.\\ The data were reduced using the publicly available IRDIS Data reduction for Accurate Polarimetry (IRDAP) pipeline (\citealt{vanHolstein2020}).
 IRDAP performed image cleaning with static flat-field frames and a bad-pixel mask and subtracted sky calibration frames, taken as part of the RY\,Tau observation sequence.
-Images were then re-centred on the stellar position, using dedicated centre calibration frames, that show symmetric spots around the stellar position, and that are introduced by the deformable mirror of the adaptive-optics (AO) system.
-Subsequently, IRDAP performed polarimetric differential imaging (\citealt{Kuhn2001}) to subtract the stellar light from the images, while retaining the polarized light, scattered from the circumstellar disk.
+Images were then re-centred on the stellar position, using dedicated centre calibration frames, which show symmetric spots around the stellar position and which were introduced by the deformable mirror of the adaptive-optics (AO) system.
+Subsequently, IRDAP performed polarimetric differential imaging (\citealt{Kuhn2001}) to subtract the stellar light from the images, while retaining the polarized light that scattered from the circumstellar disk.
 IRDAP then used its built-in Mueller-matrix model to correct the data for instrumental polarization and polarization crosstalk.
-Finally, it computes images of the azimuthal Stokes parameters $Q_\phi$ and $U_\phi$ (\citealt{Schmid2006}) following the definitions of \cite{deBoer2020}.
+Finally, it computed images of the azimuthal Stokes parameters $Q_\phi$ and $U_\phi$ (\citealt{Schmid2006}), following the definitions of \cite{deBoer2020}.
 The remaining stellar polarization halo was subtracted following the approach by \cite{Canovas2011}, using a measuring annulus centred on the bright speckle pattern at the AO correction radius.
 The resulting image of the disk is shown in Fig. ~\ref{fig:rytau-compilation}.